rachelgagnon/gemma-flex-tpu-example/README.md

         {"input": response.example, "outputs": response.inference}
     )
 )

+### Create a custom container
+To build a custom container, use Docker.
+This repository contains a Dockerfile that you can use to build your custom container.
+To build and push a container to Artifact Registry by using Cloud Build.

+in PSO sandbox:
+gcloud builds submit --tag us-central1-docker.pkg.dev/data-analytics-pocs/rgagnon/gemma-tpu-image

+Permission denied:
+gcloud builds submit --tag us-central1-docker.pkg.dev/dataflow-build/rgagnon/gemma-tpu-image

+gcloud builds submit --tag us-central1-docker.pkg.dev/dataflow-build/gemma-tpu-image:rgagnon-test

+gcloud builds submit --tag gcr.io/dataflow-build/rgagnon/gemma-tpu-image

 ## Build the Flex Template
 Run the following code from the directory to build the Dataflow flex template.